Mastering Korean Skincare: The Correct Layering Order

 Even with the right products, improper application can hinder results.
 Here are some common mistakes to avoid:

-• Applying products in the wrong order: Always layer from thinnest to thickest.
+- Applying products in the wrong order: Always layer from thinnest to thickest.
+This ensures that lighter products can penetrate the skin effectively.

-• Using too many active ingredients: Combining too many acids or retinoids can irritate the skin.
+- Using too many active ingredients: Combining too many acids or retinoids can irritate the skin.
+Stick to one or two actives at a time and observe how your skin reacts.

 Conclusion: Finding Your Perfect Routine

 Ultimately, the key to a successful skincare routine is consistency and understanding your skin type.
 It might take some trial and error to discover what works best for you, but that's all part of the beauty journey.
+Tailor your routine based on your skin’s needs and daily environment.
 What’s your go-to product for layering?
-Next up, I’ll share my thoughts on popular Korean sunscreen options.
+Next up, I’ll explore popular Korean sunscreen options and how to choose the best one for your skin type.